🧠 Exam Paper Leaks — The 1.40 KB Kernel That Eliminates the Early Final-Assembled Paper

 {'exam_time': 'open', 'center_authorized': 'true', 'candidate_registered': 'true', 'total_questions': 5, 'total_marks': 10, 'approved_questions': ['Q1', 'Q2', 'Q3', 'Q4', 'Q5', 'Q6', 'Q7'], 'window_valid': 'true', 'center_valid': 'true', 'candidate_valid': 'true', 'blueprint_valid': 'true', 'bank_ready': 'true', 'paper_visible': 'true', 'question_paper': ('Q1', 'Q2', 'Q3', 'Q4', 'Q5')}

-Full structural resolution — all conditions satisfied, paper appears from structure.
+Full structural resolution — all conditions satisfied, paper becomes structurally visible.

-The paper appears only because every structural condition is satisfied:
+The paper becomes structurally visible only because every structural condition is satisfied:

 Therefore: